csi4999-mims/documentation/Local Development Environment/README.md

 ![Screenshot of Git Bash completing composer update](media/composer-update-2.png)

-Next, we'll need to configure CakePHP for our local environment.

 ## Database setup ##

 We need to set up a database for CakePHP to connect to.
 In the XAMPP